To make your financial analyst resume stand out, highlight your measurable achievements and match them to the requirements of the job you want.

 If you’re having trouble visualizing how you’d use these questions to come up with numbers, don’t worry.
 Here are a few examples:

-Financial analyst skills to include in your resume
+Financial analyst skills and tools to include in your resume

 The skills section is an important place to demonstrate your value to potential employers, not to mention it’s one of the best places to include keywords for ATS.
 Unfortunately, many hopeful applicants don’t emphasize the right skills.
 The right skills for your financial analyst resume will depend on the specific job to which you’re applying.